 Existing Market.
 Is there a growing demand for the products or services you’re going to offer?
 What’s the general outlook for your industry?
 It’s best to get into a business where there’s already an existing and growing need for what you’re offering.

 Potential Income.
-As much as you love the industry, you’re not starting a business just so you can escape the dreaded 9-5.
+As much as you love the industry, you’re not starting a business just for fun.
 You’re in for the bottom line—profits that will cover your bills and then some.
-Make sure you know what you can expect to earn from a particular franchise and ensure that it’s a number you can be comfortable with.
+Furthermore, make sure you know what you can expect to earn from a particular franchise and ensure that it’s a number you are comfortable with.

-Once you’ve done all the research, you can start the ball rolling by contacting the franchisor you’re interested in.
+Next, once you’ve done all the research, you can start the ball rolling by contacting the franchisor you’re interested in.
 Typically, the franchisor will reach out to you and schedule a meeting.
-They will discuss extensively the business concept and what they can offer you in terms of training, admin support, supplies, and marketing.
-You will also know which areas you can conduct the business since most franchise have designated area of operation.
+They will discuss extensively the business concept and how to start a franchise, as well as what they can offer you in terms of training, admin support, supplies, and marketing.
+You will also know which areas you can conduct the business since most franchises have designated areas of operation.
 You can also ask questions and see if the franchise they’re offering is truly a good fit.

 Check Out the Franchise Agreement

-When you’re ready to move forward with the process and the franchisor has approved your application, the company will send you a franchise agreement, which outlines everything .
+When you’re ready to move forward with the process and the franchisor has approved your application, the company will send you a franchise agreement, which outlines everything.
 Take note that this is a legal document so you should take the time to review all the points of the agreement and that all the promises and guarantees you’ve talked about during your initial meeting are included in the document.
-You may have a lawyer look over this agreement in your behalf for your peace of mind.
-Specifically, you need to review these key provisions:
+Additionally, you may have a lawyer look over this agreement on your behalf for your peace of mind.

 Provisions for the payment: The agreement will include all the fees associated with the franchise.
 Make sure all the payment dues are laid out in the document.